-Withdrawing from Morningside College or dropping a course does not eliminate your financial obligations to the College.
-You are responsible for any charges owed to the College at the time you withdraw as determined by the drop and refund policies.
-Withdrawing from the College or dropping a course may impact your financial aid.
+Withdrawing from Morningside College or dropping a course does not eliminate the student's financial obligations to the College.
+The student is responsible for any charges owed to the College at the time of withdrawal as determined by the drop and refund policies.
+Withdrawing from the College or dropping a course may impact financial aid.

 When aid is returned, the student may owe money to the College.
-The student should contact the Office of Student Financial Planning (1-800-831-0806 x5230) and/or the Business Office (1-800-831-0806 x5117) to make arrangements to pay the balance.
+The student should contact the Office of Student Financial Planning ($1-800-831-0806 \times 5230$) and/or the Business Office ($1-800-831-0806 \times 5117$) to make arrangements to pay the balance.

-Graduate students, who withdraw from all courses in a term or drop from a course, must officially drop or withdraw by notifying the Graduate Studies Office (1-800-831-0806 x5375) of their intent.
-Graduate students who are administratively withdrawn from all courses in a term or from a course follow the same guidelines.
-For tuition charges, if the student drops or withdraws prior to completing 60% of the course, tuition will be refunded based on the percentage of the course that has not been completed.
+If the student drops or withdraws prior to completing 60% of the course, tuition will be refunded based on the percentage of the course that has not been completed.
 If a student has received financial aid, it will be adjusted according to federal guidelines.
 For financial aid purposes, if the student drops or withdraws prior to completing 60% of the term, aid will be refunded based on the percentage of the term that has not been completed.